 My Weekend With The Giving Spirit

-This year, I’ve made a commitment to myself to get more involved in giving back.
 I want my kids to learn how to be charitable at an early age.
 In living by example, our kids will see and learn how to be empathetic.
 But it’s easier said than done.
-When we’re caught up in our own lives, trying to keep our heads above water, it’s hard to find time.
+When we’re caught up in our own lives, trying to keep our heads above water, it’s hard to find the time.

-I’ve realized we need to make giving a priority in order to fulfill our intent to live by example.
+I’ve realized we need to make giving a priority to fulfill our intent to live by example.

 What I didn’t realize was how the weekend would play back in my mind over and over again each day since.